-Fainéant is basically the French equivalent of a lazybones or a do-nothing, which makes a roi fainéant literally a “do-nothing king.”
-The term dates back to the 16th century in France, but has been used since the 1700s in English to refer to a monarch or leader who has no real power and instead acts merely as a figurehead, or as a symbol of power or authority.
+Fainéant is basically the French equivalent of someone who’s lazy or do-nothing, which makes a roi fainéant literally a “do-nothing king.”
+The term dates back at least to the 16th century in France and in English has been used since the 1700s.
+Originally, it referred to the Merovingian kings, who near the end of their dynasty increasingly served as figureheads with no real power.
+By the 19th century it extended to any ruler in a similar situation.

 Tant bien que mal has been used in English since the 18th century to describe anything that is only partly or moderately successful.
 It literally means “as well as badly.”

-Ventre à terre literally means “belly to the ground” in French, and so taken literally it can be used simply to describe someone or something lying face down.
-Originally, however, it was a term from horse racing, and referred to a horse going at full gallop—so fast that its forelegs are thrown out in front, its hind legs are thrown out backwards, and its belly is directly above the ground.
-Doing something ventre à terre, ultimately, means doing it at full speed.
+Ventre à terre literally means “belly to the ground” in French, and so, taken literally, it can be used simply to describe someone or something lying face-down (in the early 19th century it was used to refer to asking for a “pardon in a most abject position”).
+The modern English meaning, however, was a term from horse racing, and referred to a horse going at full gallop—so fast that its forelegs are thrown out in front, its hind legs are thrown out backwards, and its belly is directly above the ground.
+Doing something ventre à terre, ultimately means doing it at full speed.

 Oscar-winning actor Forest Whitaker is also a trained operatic tenor.
 Condoleezza Rice is also a concert pianist.
 And the acclaimed 18th-19th century French painter Jean-Auguste-Dominique Ingres also just happened to be an exceptionally talented violinist.
 Because he was so skilled in two entirely different fields, Ingres inspired the French expression violon d’Ingres (literally “Ingres’s violin”), which refers to a hidden talent or pastime, far outside of what you are best known for, and in which you are just as knowledgeable or adept.